-You can change the name and active services for an existing tenant.
+When editing tenant settings, you can change the name, color, or provision additional services for an existing tenant.

 - Click at the right end of the row and select Tenant Settings.

 - Edit the tenant name if needed.

 Changing a tenant's name disconnects your Robots and Mobile Orchestrator users, and invalidates any pending user invites.
 See Impact of Changing Tenant Names.

 You can only provision a service if you have a license available for that service.

 If you remove existing services, their corresponding allocated licenses become available for other tenants.
 The service cannot be accessed anymore.